murthyrudra/WAT25_IndicDoc/README.md

-# WAT25 Indic-English Document-Level Machine Translation
+# WAT 2025 Indic-English Document-Level Machine Translation

+The 12th Workshop on Asian Translation (WAT 2025) is held together with [AACL-IJCNLP 2025](https://www.afnlp.org/conferences/ijcnlp2025/) this year.

-This repository contains a baseline method for the [WAT25](https://lotus.kuee.kyoto-u.ac.jp/WAT/WAT2025/index.html) Shared Task on [Indic-English Document-Level Machine Translation](https://sites.google.com/view/indic-doc).
+This repository contains a baseline method for the [WAT 2025](https://lotus.kuee.kyoto-u.ac.jp/WAT/WAT2025/index.html) Shared Task on [Indic-English Document-Level Machine Translation](https://sites.google.com/view/indic-doc).

 The baseline uses a Large Language Model-based approach to perform translation between English and 11 Indic languages.
 The LLM used in this implementation is `Llama-3.1-8B-Instruct`.

 ## Project Structure